Scheduled MonumentsWalesHarold's House (site of)

 What is Harold's House (site of)?

-Harold's House is a medieval domestic site located in Wales and designated as a scheduled ancient monument under the Cadw reference MM029.
+Harold's House (site of) is a medieval domestic site located in Wales, recorded in the Cadw heritage register under the designation MM029.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM029.

 What period does Harold's House (site of) date from?

 Harold's House (site of) dates from the medieval period, and is classified as a house (domestic).
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Harold's House (site of)?